9.5.5 Money Laundering and Currency Crimes

 Report of International Transportation of Currency or Monetary Instruments (CMIR) FINCEN Form 105 (formerly Customs Form 4790)

-1. Title 31 CFR 103.23 requires that each person who physically transports, mails, or ships; causes to be physically transported, mailed, or shipped; attempts to physically transport, mail, or ship; or attempts to cause to be physically transported, mailed or shipped currency or other monetary instruments in an aggregate amount over $10,000 at one time from the United States to any place outside of the United States or into the United States from any place outside the United States must file a CMIR with ICE.
+1. Title 31 CFR 1010.340 requires that each person who physically transports, mails, or ships; causes to be physically transported, mailed, or shipped; attempts to physically transport, mail, or ship; or attempts to cause to be physically transported, mailed or shipped currency or other monetary instruments in an aggregate amount over $10,000 at one time from the United States to any place outside of the United States or into the United States from any place outside the United States must file a CMIR with ICE.

 2. Additionally, each person in the United States who receives currency or other monetary instruments in an aggregate amount over $10,000 at one time, that have been transported, mailed, or shipped to the person from any place outside the United States and a CMIR has not been filed, the person must file a CMIR stating the amount, date of receipt, the form of instrument(s), and the person from whom received.
-However, 31 CFR 103.23(c) exempts the following from the reporting requirements:
+However, 31 CFR 1010.340(c) exempts the following from the reporting requirements:

-1. the Federal Reserve
+1. The Federal Reserve.

-2. a bank, foreign bank, broker or dealer in securities, with respect to currency or other monetary instruments mailed or shipped through the USPS or common carrier
+2. A bank, foreign bank, broker or dealer in securities, with respect to currency or other monetary instruments mailed or shipped through the USPS or common carrier.

-3. a commercial bank or trust company organized under the laws of any state or of the United States with respect to overland shipments of currency or monetary instruments shipped to or received from an established customer maintaining a deposit relationship with the bank, in amounts which the bank may reasonably conclude do not exceed amounts commensurate with the customary conduct of the business, industry, or profession of the customer concerned
+3. A commercial bank or trust company organized under the laws of any state or of the United States with respect to overland shipments of currency or monetary instruments shipped to or received from an established customer maintaining a deposit relationship with the bank, in amounts which the bank may reasonably conclude do not exceed amounts commensurate with the customary conduct of the business, industry, or profession of the customer concerned.

-4. a person who is not a citizen or resident of the United States who mailed or shipped currency or other monetary instruments from abroad to a bank, broker, or dealer in securities through the US Postal Service or by common carrier
+4. A person who is not a citizen or resident of the United States who mailed or shipped currency or other monetary instruments from abroad to a bank, broker, or dealer in securities through the US Postal Service or by common carrier.

-5. a common carrier of passengers where currency or other monetary instruments are the possession of its passengers
+5. A common carrier of passengers where currency or other monetary instruments are the possession of its passengers.

-6. a common carrier of goods where shipments of currency or monetary instruments are not declared to be such by the shipper
+6. A common carrier of goods where shipments of currency or monetary instruments are not declared to be such by the shipper.

-7. a traveler’s check issuer or its agent with respect to the transportation of traveler’s checks prior to their delivery to selling agents for eventual sale to the public
+7. A traveler’s check issuer or its agent with respect to the transportation of traveler’s checks prior to their delivery to selling agents for eventual sale to the public.

-8. a person with a restrictively endorsed traveler’s check that is in the collection and reconciliation process after the traveler’s check has been negotiated
+8. A person with a restrictively endorsed traveler’s check that is in the collection and reconciliation process after the traveler’s check has been negotiated.

-9. a person engaged in the business of transporting currency, monetary instruments, and other commercial papers with respect to the transportation of currency or other monetary instruments between established bank offices, brokers, or dealers in securities and foreign persons
+9. A person engaged in the business of transporting currency, monetary instruments, and other commercial papers with respect to the transportation of currency or other monetary instruments between established bank offices, brokers, or dealers in securities and foreign persons.

-3. See the IRM 9.4.2, Sources of Information for instructions on requesting a copy of a CMIR.
+3. See the IRM 9.4.2, Sources of Information, for instructions on requesting a copy of a CMIR.

 Suspicious Activity Report (SAR) Forms

-1. Title 31 USC §5318(g)(1), Comptroller of the Currency Regulation 12 CFR 21.11, state or other bank regulatory agencies, and the Right to Financial Privacy Act, 12 USC §3401 et seq., make it mandatory for financial institutions to report suspicious financial transactions.
+1. Title 31 USC 5318(g)(1), Comptroller of the Currency Regulation 12 CFR 21.11, state or other bank regulatory agencies, and the Right to Financial Privacy Act, 12 USC 3401 et seq., make it mandatory for financial institutions to report suspicious financial transactions.

 2. There are presently four SAR forms: